Croatia shares a long borderline with the picturesque country of Bosnia and Herzegovina, often simply called BiH by its inhabitants and neighbours.

 The local currency is the convertible mark (KM), divided into 100 fenings.
 The name of the currency refers to the German mark, the currency to which it was pegged.
 The convertible mark was established by the Dayton Agreement in 1995.

-Thanks to the country’s rich and often difficult history, the modern-day Bosnia and Herzegovina is a brilliant mix of Eastern and Western cultures.
+Thanks to the country’s rich and often difficult history, the modern-day Bosnia and Herzegovina is a brilliant mix of Eastern and Western cultures living in harmony.

 Its culture and architecture might appear exotic to a Western European visitor.
 The country was under the Ottoman rule for a very long time; traces of this period can be seen in the old towns of Mostar and Sarajevo.